Edge of the Ocean: Reception and promotion

-Following the song's release in the United Kingdom in 2002, "Edge of the Ocean" became the group's first and only single to reach the Official Chart Company's UK Singles Chart.
+Following the song's release in the United Kingdom in 2002, "Edge of the Ocean" became the group's first and only single to reach the Official Charts Company's UK Singles Chart.
 For the issue dated June 15, 2002, the song entered the chart at number 160 and fell off the following week.
+It also charted in Scotland in August 2008, debuting at number 86.
 According to Nettwerk, the song is Ivy's most commercially successful single, and they consider it to be their signature song.
 Variety's Charlie Amter noted that it was the group's most streamed song on Spotify and had been prominently used in several film and television appearances.
 According to John C. Hughes from Pop Dose claimed that because of how many media appearances the song had made, "chances are [most have] heard it and didn’t even know it".
 Ivy appeared as themselves on the American scripted television series Roswell to perform the Duotone Mix of "Edge of the Ocean" on the season 3 episode "To Have and to Hold" (2001).
 It later appeared on the series' official soundtrack, which was announced on December 13, 2001, and released on February 26, 2002.
 Additionally, "Edge of the Ocean" has been notably featured on Grey's Anatomy, and in 2011 it was used in American Airlines' television advertisement campaign.
 Ivy also lent the song to Holland America in 2002 for their then-upcoming ad campaign, in a move that Chase thought would be beneficial to the band.
 He explained: "At our level, this commercial can mean the difference between making our next album or not.
 Now, maybe there's people who look at us and that as a sellout.
 But I pose the question, would you rather hear another Ivy record or never hear another record again but we won't do any commercials?"